1. Overview

 p - The reference point to be used to select a CurvePT object.

-vec - The direction vector which shows the direction of a line connector or a polyline connector.
+vec - The direction vector which shows the direction of a line connector or

 curvePTs - The points on the target curve.